 Non-St. Olaf Students

-Global Semester, Term in Asia, Term in the Middle East, Term in China, Environmental Science in Australia, and some off-campus Interims are open to students enrolled in other institutions.
+Global Semester, Mediterranean Semester, Term in China, Environmental Science in Australia, and some off-campus Interims are open to students enrolled in other institutions.
 Interested students may apply through the Office of International and Off-Campus Studies.
 These applicants must receive the approval of their academic dean or the person who is in charge of off-campus programs on their home campus.
 In determining credit hours, St. Olaf courses are equal to 4.00 semester credit hours each.
 Non-St. Olaf students pay St. Olaf tuition plus all program costs.
 Information will be provided upon request.

 Students considering an off-campus program must consider major and general education requirements to ensure participation will not jeopardize normal progress toward graduation.

 Courses count toward St. Olaf general education requirements where appropriate and, at the option of the department concerned, toward a student’s academic major, unless courses are worth fewer than three semester credits at a foreign university.
 See each program description for specific information on credits.

 Under the St. Olaf satisfactory/ unsatisfactory (S/U) policy, courses taken S/U do not fulfill general education requirements.

 Students do not receive transfer credit if they make their own arrangements to enroll in a program with which St. Olaf has developed a relationship.
 If a student is to receive academic credit for a program on our approved list, registration must be through St. Olaf College.

 St. Olaf-sponsored off-campus programs (including those through other schools or consortia) contain components with letter grades available that are not computable and do not count in the GPA or toward the 24-graded-course requirement.
 There are two exceptions: